Pig Lib

-Pig Lib is the second studio album by Stephen Malkmus and the Jicks, released on March 18, 2003 by Matador Records.
-It peaked at #97 in the U.S. and #63 in the UK.
+Pig Lib is the second studio album by Stephen Malkmus and the Jicks, released on March 18, 2003, by Matador Records.
+It peaked at No. 97 in the U.S. and No. 63 in the UK.
 The first pressing of the record came with a bonus disc containing five additional new songs.
 As of June 2004, the album has sold 49,000 copies in the U.S. according to Nielsen SoundScan.

 Critical reception

 Pig Lib received generally positive reviews from music critics.
 Christian Hoard, writing for Rolling Stone, described the album as "Malkmus' loosest set of songs ever, an elegantly meandering head trip underpinned by the kind of tuneful, world-wise romanticism that's won him the hearts of English majors everywhere".